volterraedge/terraform-provider-volterra/docs/resources/volterra_gcp_vpc_site.md

   namespace = "staging"

-  // One of the arguments from this list "cloud_credentials assisted" must be set assisted      = true gcp_region    = ["us-west1"]
+  // One of the arguments from this list "cloud_credentials assisted" must be set

+  cloud_credentials {
+    name      = "test1"
+    namespace = "staging"
+    tenant    = "acmecorp"
+  }
+  gcp_region    = ["us-west1"]
   instance_type = ["n1-standard-4"]

-  // One of the arguments from this list "ingress_gw ingress_egress_gw voltstack_cluster" must be set
+  // One of the arguments from this list "ingress_egress_gw voltstack_cluster ingress_gw" must be set

   ingress_gw {
     gcp_certified_hw = "gcp-byol-voltmesh"